silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 JXrTLzijLb
 ```

-And there you go! `$pass1` = `JXrTLzijLb`
+And there it was: `$pass1` = `JXrTLzijLb`

-Let's save this for later and now go hunting for `$pass2`.
+We saved this for later and went on hunting for `$pass2`.

 For those interested, there were a few other ways to find this hidden text, of course.
 One of them was to upload the image file in an online image decoder such as:
 ![Steganography Tools](https://futureboy.us/stegano/)

-I already knew a few online tools that help decoding hidden files in images files but in this case, running the `strings` command on the backup of the image file, `._doggo.jpeg`, revealed this:
+I already knew a few online tools that help decoding hidden files in image files but in this case, running the `strings` command on the backup of the image file, `._doggo.jpeg`, revealed this:
 ```
 root@kali:~/look_into_the_past/home/User/Pictures# strings ._doggo.jpeg
 Mac OS X